Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 The existence and dynamics of positive single-lobe kink states for the sine-Gordon model on a tadpole graph have not been addressed in the literature and, consequently, one of the purposes of this article is to take the first steps towards a better understanding of the dynamics of these profiles by the flow of the sine-Gordon model.
 In particular, in Proposition \ref{Z2} below, we show that there are single-lobe kink states $(\phi_1,\phi_2)\in D_Z$ provided that $Z\in (-\infty, \frac{2}{\pi c_2})$.

 For the convenience of the reader we give a brief description of our main results.
-In Propositions \ref{1profile} and \ref{2profile} below, we establish the profiles of a two-families of single-lobe states for \eqref{trav21} on $[-L,L]$ depending of the signal of the kink-shift, $a<0$ or $a>0$ (but no necessarily being the first component for a single-lobe kink state $(\phi_1,\phi_2)\in D_Z$).
-In Proposition \ref{1profile} ($a<0$), this family of solutions $\phi_1\equiv \phi_{1,k}$ for equation in \eqref{trav21} are a piece of subluminal periodic type solution for the sine-Gordon with a single-lobe profile on $[-L, L]$ given by,
+Initially, in Propositions \ref{1profile} and \ref{2profile} below, we establish the profiles of a two-families of single-lobe states for \eqref{trav21} on $[-L,L]$ depending on an {\it a priori} sign of the kink-shift, namely, $a<0$ or $a>0$ (we note that no necessarily all these profiles will be the first component for a single-lobe kink state $(\phi_1,\phi_2)\in D_Z$, such as is established in Propositions \ref{exis1} and \ref{exis3} below).
+In Proposition \ref{1profile} (for {\it a priori} $a<0$), the following family of solutions $ \phi_{1,k}$ for equation in \eqref{trav21} will be constructed based on the subluminal periodic type solution for the sine-Gordon (see Figure \ref{fig4}) with a single-lobe profile on $[-L, L]$ given by,